aadulan/Y3S2_revision/computer_security/notes.md

     - ***Destination unreachable*** : Error notification that the packet could not be delivered

 - ***Ping*** :uses the ICMP protcol to verify whether or not a certain host is receiving packets.
 ICMP echo request message to the dest host, replies with an ICMP echo response message.
 Simple protocol is often the first diag- nosis tool used to test if hosts are working properly.
-- ***Traceroute*** : ICMP messages to determine the path a packet takes to reach another host, either on a local network or on the Internet.
+- ***Traceroute*** : ICMP messages to determine the path a packet takes to reach another host, on a local network or on the Internet.
 It uses TTL field in the IP header.
 Attempts to send a packet to the target with a TTL.
 Receiving a packet with TTL of 1, intermediate router discards the packets and replies to the sender with an ICMP time excceeded message,revealing the first machine along the path to the target.. it sends another packet with a TTL of 2, reaching the first router in the path, the TTL is decremented by one and forwarded to the next router. in turn sends an ICMP packet to the original sender, incrementing the TTL field in this way, traceroute can determine each host along the path to the target

 <h6> IP Spoofing</h6>
 IP packet includes a place to specify the IP addresses of the destination and source nodes of the packet.